Alain-Pascal/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ## 1-confused_smiley

-This is a script that displays a confused smiley
+This is a script file that displays a confused smiley

 ## 2-hellofile

+This is a script file that displays content of /etc/passwd

+## 3-twofiles

-This is a file that displays content of /etc/passwd
+This is a script file that displays the content of /etc/passwd and /etc/hosts